ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

    cd slack-chatbot-database-watson
    ```

-2. Use `bx login` to log in interactively.
-You can reconfirm the details by running `bx target` command.
+2. Use `ibmcloud login` to log in interactively.
+You can reconfirm the details by running `ibmcloud target` command.

 3. Create a {{site.data.keyword.dashdbshort}} instance and name it **eventDB**:

    ```
-   bx service create dashDB Entry eventDB
+   ibmcloud service create dashDB Entry eventDB
    ```
    {:codeblock}
    You can also use another than the **Entry** plan.

 4. To access the database service from {{site.data.keyword.openwhisk_short}} later on, we need the authorization.
 Thus, we create service credentials and label them **slackbotkey**:
    ```
-   bx service key-create eventDB slackbotkey
+   ibmcloud service key-create eventDB slackbotkey
    ```
    {:codeblock}

 5. Create an instance of the {{site.data.keyword.conversationshort}} service.
 We use **eventConversation** as name and the free Lite plan.
    ```
-   bx service create conversation free eventConversation
+   ibmcloud service create conversation free eventConversation
    ```
    {:codeblock}